sit-2021-int214/019-TOP-1000-RANKED-MANGAS/MidtermAssignment.md

 1. Download dataset Top 1000 Mangas and save into folder R-214 on the Desktop
 2. Explore the dataset from the original dataset
 3. Exploratory Data Analysis
-4. Download Library dplyr, stringr, readr
+4. Download Library dplyr, stringr, readr, data.table
 5. Cleaning dataset
 6. Define questions